openpolitics/manifesto/infrastructure.md

 1. In the case of BT, the business would be broken up to separate the infrastructure (ducts, cabinets, poles, exchanges) from the commercial business and only the infrastructure side would become subject to the national infrastructure regulation
 2. In a similar way to BT's telephone infrastructure, mobile operators would be required to transfer their ownership of masts into NIOs with the rest of their business remaining fully private

-To be an effective policy, it will also cover any organisation performing one of the following functions;
+To be an effective policy, it will also cover any organisation performing one of the following functions:

 * operating public rail services
 * operating public bus services